WhateverItWorks/my-piped-proxy-docker-compose/README.md

 # piped-proxy

-A proxy for Piped written in Rust, meant to superseed [http3-ytproxy](https://github.com/TeamPiped/http3-ytproxy).
+A proxy for Piped & Hyperpipe written in Rust, meant to superseed [http3-ytproxy](https://github.com/WhateverItWorks/my-http3-ytproxy-docker-compose).